 Beginning sometime around 1970 the U.S. and most of the ‘free world’ have diverged from traditional “free market capitalism” to something different.
 Today the U.S. and much of the world’s economies are operating under what I call Monetary Fascism: a system where financial interests control the State for the advancement of the financial class.
 This is markedly different from traditional Fascism: a system where State and industry work together for the advancement of the State.

 Monetary Fascism was created and propagated through the Chicago School of Economics.
 Milton Friedman’s collective works constitute the foundation of Monetary Fascism.
 Knowing that the term ’Fascism’ was universally unpopular; Friedman and the Chicago School of Economics masquerade these works as ‘Capitalism’ and ’Free Market’ economics.

-The fundamental difference between Adam Smith’s free market capitalism and Friedman’s ‘free market capitalism’ is that Friedman’s is a hyper extractive model, the kind that creates and maintains Third-World-Countries and Banana-Republics
+The fundamental difference between Adam Smith’s free market capitalism and Friedman’s ‘free market capitalism’ is that Friedman’s is a hyper extractive model, the kind that creates and maintains Third-World-Countries and Banana-Republics, without geo-political borders.

 Smith believed in the power of the State and recognized that it was only by the power of the State that free enterprise could succeed and thrive.
 In a world without the State, he sided with Lock, “life was brutish and short”.
 Consequently one had obligations to the State and the people who make up the state: the working man.